chaos-polymtl/lethe/doc/source/examples/rpt/photon-count-calculation-in-a-cylindrical-vessel/photon-count-calculation-in-a-cylindrical-vessel.rst

 - :math:`f_a(\alpha, \theta)` is the probability function of the non-interaction between the :math:`\gamma`-rays emitted within :math:`\Omega` and the material inside the vessel, and
 - :math:`f_d(\alpha, \theta)` is the probability function of the interaction of the :math:`\gamma`-rays with the detector.

-The two last functions may be re-written the following way :
+The two last functions may be re-written the following way:

 .. math::